electron/electron/docs/api/dialog.md

 ### `dialog.showErrorBox(title, content)`

-* `title` String - The title to display in the error box.
+* `title` string - The title to display in the error box.
-* `content` String - The text content to display in the error box.
+* `content` string - The text content to display in the error box.

 Displays a modal dialog that shows an error message.